ebertolazzi/Clothoids/doc/Manual.md

 % derivative of curvature of the clothoid curve dk = CL.kappa_D();

-% lenght of the clothoid curve
+% length of the clothoid curve
 L = CL.length();

 % point at infinity of the clothoid